-Selecting your first year courses
+Selecting first year courses for your Bachelor of Commerce degree

 Deciding what to study at university is a big decision and it's best to seek advice from as many people as you can including your teachers and careers advisors, as well as the UC Liaison team and College student advisors.
 Explore the subjects that interest you and find out more about courses and careers that tie in with your future goals and aspirations.